Horne Lake Regional Park Campground Rules

 Alcohol / Cannabis

-Alcohol / cannabis consumption by persons of legal age is permitted in registered campsites only.
+Consumption of alcohol and edible cannabis products by persons of legal age is permitted in registered campsites only.
 Be considerate of your neighbours.
 Disturbances could result in an eviction.
-Please note that smoking or vaping cannabis is not permitted during smoking bans.
-Check here to see if a smoking ban is in place.
+Please note that neither smoking nor vaping of cannabis is permitted at any time.

 Car-top vessels may be carried, not dragged, to and from the waterfront.
 Boaters must launch and remove their vessel from the designated boat launch.
-A $6.00 (+GST) Boat Launch Ticket must be purchased from the Park Office before launching.
+A $6.30 (including taxes) Boat Launch Ticket must be purchased from the Park Office before launching.
 No person shall bring in, park, operate, launch or run ashore a personal watercraft (seadoo/jet-ski).
-(Bylaw No.1399 5.7(c)).
+(Bylaw No.1801)

 Pets must always be leashed and under control, including in individual campsites.
 Leashes not to exceed 2m in length.
 No electric dog restraints are permitted in lieu of a leash.
 Please be responsible for your pets behaviour and properly dispose of their waste.